shuyanl3/Final_Project/README.md

 -> team ranking: this attribute bases on the history data.

 Purpose:
 We want to find out which team has the larger probability to win.
-And by analyzing the stragtegy package they use, we generalize the pattern of winning team.
+And by analyzing the strategy package they use, we generalize the pattern of winning team.

 ## Simulation's variables of uncertainty